 As social shifts to only enabling pay-to-play brand engagements, marketers will continue to be hurt by consumers desire to block anything resembling an ad.
 Facebook, of course, is the elephant in the room as it continues to dominate communicators time and budget allocation for social.

-Unfortunately, for those focused on Facebook, they’re being hit by a double whammy of organic reach spiraling down to zero and engagement with sponsored posts also declining.
+Unfortunately, for those focused on Facebook they’re being hit by a double whammy of organic reach spiraling down to zero and engagement with sponsored posts also declining.
 Internet users have become incredibly adept at recognizing the stench of a paid or sponsored content.
-As we saw with the rise of ad blockers in 2016, people are continuing to turn away from anything that isn’t organic.
+As we saw with the rise of ad blockers, people are continuing to turn away from anything that isn’t organic.

-To keep social and influencer campaigns from going down on this sinking ship, marketers and communicators will need to focus on finding new and authentic strategies to engage their audiences in ways that don’t trigger their sponsored content alarms.
+To keep social and influencer campaigns from going down on this sinking ship, marketers and communicators will need to focus on finding new and authentic strategies to engage their audiences in ways that don’t signal trigger their sponsored content radars.

 And while AI has been hailed as a potential savior for everything from travel to cybersecurity, it can add Influencer Marketing to the long list of areas that will be leveraging its capabilities to improve ROI.
 We can expect to see brands leveraging machine learning and AI more frequently to make smarter alignments with influencers and their followings.